Druhi06/FPGA-Mini/README.md

 Submission Date: Monday 7th April 2025

-Project Title:
-Design and Implementation of a Digital Oscilloscope on FPGA

 Abstract
 This report presents the design and implementation of a digital oscilloscope utilizing an FPGA platform.
 The system captures analogue signals through an Analog-to-Digital Converter (ADC), processes and stores them within the FPGA, and visually represents the waveform on a VGA or LCD screen.
 This project offers a compact and economical solution for real-time signal visualization, with potential applications in education, embedded systems development, and hardware diagnostics.